stxkxs/aws-eks-druid-infra/README.md

         2. **retrieving grafana cloud values**:
             - `instanceId`: Found in your Grafana Cloud stack details page.
 This is a unique identifier for your Grafana instance.
-            - `key`: Create an API key with appropriate permissions in the "API Keys" section of your Grafana Cloud account.
-              This key is used for authentication and should start with "glc_".
+            - `key`: Create an API key with the following permissions in the "API Keys" section of your Grafana Cloud account.
+This key is used for authentication and should start with "glc_":

+              **Required permissions:**
+              - `metrics`: Read and Write access (for Prometheus metrics ingestion)
+              - `logs`: Read and Write access (for Loki log ingestion)
+              - `traces`: Read and Write access (for Tempo trace ingestion)
+              - `profiles`: Read and Write access (for Pyroscope profiling data ingestion)
+              - `alerts`: Read and Write access (for alerting configuration)
+              - `rules`: Read and Write access (for recording and alerting rules)

+              Note: While Grafana recommends using separate keys with minimal permissions for security, this deployment requires write access to multiple services for the k8s-monitoring helm chart to function properly.
             - `lokiHost` and `lokiUsername`: In Grafana Cloud UI, navigate to Logs > Data Sources > Loki details.
 The lokiHost is the endpoint URL for sending logs, and the lokiUsername is your account identifier.